tanguilp/http_cache_store_memory/README.md

 ## Usage

-This is an application, and automatically starts.
+This is an OTP application, and automatically starts.

-### Configuration options
+### Configuration parameters

+- `cluster_enabled`: exchange of information between nodes of the Erlang cluster is enabled.
+Defaults to `false`
 - `memory_limit`: how much memory is allocated for caching.
 If this is an integer, then it's the number of bytes allocated to store the cached responses.
 If it is a float, it's the system memory threshold that triggers nuking older entries.
 Defaults to `0.9`, that is, as soon as 90% of the